MEESAM749/ESP32-Home-Automation-System/README.md

 This project is for **educational purposes only**.
 Always use **components rated for your specific voltage and current requirements**, and ensure safe wiring practices.
-**I’m not responsible** if your toaster becomes sentient, your fuse box explodes, or your cat develops Wi-Fi access.
+**I’m not responsible** if your toaster toasts itself, your fuse box explodes, or your cat launches into orbit.

 ---